Pinterest Pixel

 Excel’s custom formatting features are a powerful set of tools that let us manipulate how data is displayed without altering its actual value.
 This principle is key: the integrity of our data remains untouched, but we gain the flexibility to represent it in the most practical way for our specific use case.

 With custom formatting, we can instruct Excel to show numbers in abbreviated forms, apply different date formats, or even define new formats based on specific criteria we set.
-These features are tucked away under the ‘Number Formats’ section where we can delve into a world of predefined options like currency, accounting, date, or time, and if none of these fit our bill, there’s the ultimate personal touch – the ‘Custom’ option.
+These features are tucked away under the ‘Number Formats’ section where we can delve into a world of predefined options like currency, accounting, date, or time, and if none of these fit our bill, there is a ‘Custom’ option.

 Here, we can create our bespoke format strings that dictate exactly how we want our numbers to appear.
 Want to display thousands with a ‘K’?
 Done.
 Prefer to have your phone numbers in a readable format?
 Easily achievable.
 Excel caters to these nuanced requirements with a level of precision that can satisfy even the most particular demands.